swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

 === ":simple-github: GitHub"

     Go back to your GitHub repository.
 A new **Compare & pull request** button should automatically appear.
 Click on it.
-Name the pull request and select **Create pull request**.
+Name the pull request _Demonstrate model evolution tracking_ and select **Create pull request**.

     !!! info